Trusted by world-class organizations

 Frequently Asked Questions

-• Who is responsible for product launch readiness?
-Typically, the product manager coordinates readiness across all teams involved.
+Who is responsible for product launch readiness?
+Usually, the product manager leads readiness efforts, coordinating with marketing, sales, support, and operations teams.